brucemack/brucemack.github.io/_posts/2025-12-05-asl-firewall.md

 The UDP hole is transient and will only persist as long as the network path is actively being used.
 Once a path becomes inactive the UDP hole is closed.
 The lifetime of the hole depends on the carriers and the traffic situation, but it's safe to assume that the holes will last through 15 seconds of inactivity.

 If node 44444 (from port 4569) wants to connect to node 55555 (to port 4569) it will be blocked by the firewall.
-However, if node 55555 _just happens_ to send a message to node 44444 on the same ports, a temporary opening will be created on node 55555's firewall for a short time.
-If node 44444 wants to connect to node 55555 during that window, the packets go through just fine.
+However, if node 55555 _just happens_ to send a UDP message to node 44444 on the same ports, a temporary opening will be created on node 55555's firewall for a short time.
+If node 44444 wants to connect to node 55555 via IAX2 during that window, the packets go through just fine.

-So, the "trick" is to ask node 55555 to send a content-free message to node 44444 in advance of receiving a real call from node 44444.
+So, the "trick" is to ask node 55555 to send a content-free message to node 44444 in advance of receiving a real IAX2 call from node 44444.
 EchoLink performs this trick by leveraging their addressing server.
 AllStarLink could do the same thing, something like this:

 1. Node 55555 sends an PING to the Registration Server on a regular basis.